Last Updated: 18/07/2014

-Lawyers do not directly have specific obligations to report any client transaction they suspect to be involved in money laundering activities to the UAF.
-Lawyers are, however, covered by general obligations under Chilean law to report certain transactions.
+Lawyers do not have specific obligations to report to the UAF any client transaction they suspect to be involved in money laundering activities.
+Lawyers, however, fall under the general obligations under Chilean law to report certain transactions.

-The articles also detail criminal consequences for any individual found guilty of taking part in any association created with the purpose facilitating money laundering.
-Furthermore, Article 33 specially provides with the penalty of deprivation of the license to perform as a lawyer (“disbarment”) in case the professional is convicted for a crime established in the Act.
+The articles also detail criminal consequences for any individual found guilty of taking part in any association created with the purpose of facilitating money laundering.
+Furthermore, Article 33 specifically provides the penalty of disability to practice the legal profession.

 LIST THE LAWS REGARDING ANTI-MONEY LAUNDERING, INDICATING WHICH LAWS ARE APPLICABLE TO LAWYERS.

 The main legislation which addresses money laundering is Act No. 19,913, known as the Chilean Anti-Money Laundering Act (the “AML Act”).
-This Act was published in the Official Gazette on December 18, 2003, and its most relevant modification was Act No. 20,119, published in the Official Gazette on August 31, 2006 and Act No. 20,393 published in the Official Gazette on December 2, 2009.
+This Act was published in the Official Gazette on December 18, 2003, and its most relevant modifications were Act No. 20,119, published in the Official Gazette on August 31, 2006 and Act No. 20,393 published in the Official Gazette on December 2, 2009.

-The predicate criminal offences in the list are to be found within the following parts of Chilean law:
+The predicate criminal offences in the list are to be found in the following Chilean laws:

-In addition, the UAF is authorized by Act.19,913 to issue administrative instructions known as circulares, in which the organism imparts practical guidance and supplies its own interpretation of the laws and duties that the subjects are obliged to
+In addition, the UAF is authorised by Act.19,913 to issue administrative instructions known as circulares, in which the UAF imparts practical guidance and interprets the laws and duties that the regulated subjects are obliged to follow.

-Besides the internal regulation, Chile has subscribed and ratified several international treaties related to money laundering, such as The Convention of Palermo on International Organized Crime and the U.N.
-Convention of Vienna against Narcotics and Psychotropic Drugs, agreements that in Chile are regarded as any other internal law.
+Besides its internal regulations, Chile has subscribed and ratified several international treaties related to money laundering, such as The Convention of Palermo on International Organised Crime and the U.N.
+Convention of Vienna against Narcotics and Psychotropic Drugs.

-Finally, a the end of 2009, Act No. 20.393 which imposed Corporate Criminal Liability for companies involved in money laundering, bribery to national/international public officers and terrorist finance, entered into force.
-This act was enacted after Chile’ accession to OECD in order to demonstrate its commitment to prevent such crimes using corporation assets or agents.
+Finally, at the end of 2009, Act No. 20.393 which imposed Corporate Criminal Liability for companies involved in money laundering, bribery to national/international public officers and terrorist finance, entered into force.
+This act was enacted after Chile’s accession to OECD in order to demonstrate its commitment to prevent such crimes using corporation assets or agents.